-Erica Kuhl, VP Community at Salesforce, recently shared an inspiring message with 300+ Salesforce customers at Texas Dreamin'.
+Erica Kuhl, VP Community at Salesforce, shared an inspiring message with 300+ Salesforce customers at Texas Dreamin' in May.
 Texas Dreamin' is one of 20+ regional events hosted by community leaders to bring hundreds of customers together to connect, learn, and have a ton of fun together.

 The key message?
-As a connected Trailblazer Ohana*, the Salesforce community is an unstoppable force.
+As a connected Ohana of Trailblazers, the Salesforce community is an unstoppable force.
 And our potential to create change for good in our companies, careers, and communities is astounding.
 All it takes is a bold mindset, great ideas, and collaboration.

 Not sure what Trailblazer Ohana means?
-Check out Meet the Trailblazers and learn more about what Ohana means at Salesforce.
+Check out ”We are the Trailblazers” and learn more about what Ohana means here at Salesforce.

 Erica shared three simple thoughts from Sarah Franklin, SVP Trailhead, to get everyone in the bold mindset.

-To demonstrate the power of an simple idea and bold mindset in action within the Salesforce Community, Erica told several stories of community Trailblazers who acted on a simple idea idea created programs that have helped thousands of Salesforce customers improve their own companies, careers, and communities.
+To demonstrate the power of an simple idea and bold mindset in action within the Salesforce Community, Erica told several stories of community Trailblazers who acted on simple ideas and created programs that have helped thousands of Salesforce customers improve their own companies, careers, and communities.

 9. COMMUNITY EVENTS

 Eric Dreshfield loves Dreamforce but couldn't go in 2011, so he decided to create Midwest Dreamin' — a local community event packed with keynotes, breakouts, and networking.
-Midwest Dreamin' has become an annual affair in Chicago — 900+ community members are expected to attend the event in August 2017.
-Midwest Dreamin' inspired a groundswell of 20+ community-led events, like Texas Dreamin' - which was a big team effort and a huge success pulled off by a team of twelve community leaders.
+Midwest Dreamin' has become an annual affair in Chicago and has inspired a groundswell of 20+ community-led events, like Texas Dreamin' — which was a successful effort pulled off by a team of twelve community leaders.

 Annie Shek-Mason started Trailhead4All by challenging the Salesforce community to host at least one Trailhead learning event at a nonprofit, school, or any community gathering.
-Within weeks 40+ had accepted the challenge.
+Within weeks more than 40 people had accepted the challenge.
 Annie inspired Shonnah Hughes to pursue her dream of teaching young women of color all about tech, starting with Trailhead.
 Scott Luikart started a fundraising campaign to get computers and teach Trailhead at Montrose Grace Place, a safe haven for homeless LGBTQ teens in Houston.
-See more Trailhead4All stories on the Trailhead blog.

 7. SALESFORCE SATURDAYS